Cocaine and Withdrawals

-People have died in the past from detoxing from cocaine, but they often were long time users and had done a great deal of damage to their bodies from use, or had underlying health problems that were untreated.
+People have died in the past from detoxing from cocaine, but they often were long-time users and had done a great deal of damage to their bodies from using, or had underlying health problems that were untreated.

-With a medical detox unit, medical staff are on hand 24/7 so there is an extra level of care for anyone worried about their health and well being.
+With a medical detox unit, medical staff is on hand 24/7 so there is an extra level of care for anyone worried about their health and well-being.

 What is detox for cocaine addiction like?